Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 * script injection via untrusted context variables

 Openstack uses the opendev infrastucture for code hosting and building.
 Thereby openstack components heavily rely on Zuul as CI/CD framework (s. [opendev workflow](https://docs.opendev.org/opendev/infra-manual/latest/gettingstarted.html#the-opendev-workflow)).
-OSSF scorecard currently has not build in support for Zuul-related configuration files.
+OSSF scorecard currently has no build-in support for Zuul-related configuration files.
 Therefore further analysis of Zuul configuration files and pipeline syntax is necessary.

+The CI/CD infrastructure in Openstack is managed globally for all core projects.
+Individual core projects only mantain a minimal zuul-config file containing job definitions.
+The sensitive configuration aspects, e.g. Secrets, Pipeline definitions etc. are kept in separate repositories.
+Zuul differentiates between `config projects` containing Zuul-specific configurations and `untrusted projects` containing jobs to be executed.
+These are restricted in their capabilities to alter Zuul configurations (https://zuul-ci.org/docs/zuul/latest/configuration.html#trusted-and-untrusted-playbooks).
+The only pipeline which is triggered on untrusted code is the `check` pipeline which should **not** be able to merge code.
+Code is merged via the `gate` pipeline which is only executed on explicit approval of a human reviewer.

+WIP KPI:
+* check, that project is listed in `openstack/project-config/zuul/main.yaml` in `tenant: name: openstack` in the field `untrusted-projects`
+* check, that pipeline definition of `check` has **no** `submit: true` field on success

 #### Token Permissions